stevekinney/tailwind-workshop/src/content/layer-directive.md

 # The @layer Directive

+[Tailwind uses the idea of layers](./tailwind-layers.md), but they're not Tailwind-specific.

 The `@layer` CSS at-rule is used to declare a cascade layer, allowing web developers to have more control over the CSS cascade and the order of precedence among multiple cascade layers.
 Here's a summarized explanation of its key features:

 ## Syntax